nunoarruda/twitter-remote-angular-jobs-bot/README.md

 # Twitter Remote Angular Jobs Bot

-This is a bot that checks every single tweet in search for remote [Angular](https://angular.io/) jobs.
+This is a bot that checks every single tweet in search for remote jobs in the Angular ecosystem ([Angular 2+](https://angular.io/), [Ionic](https://ionicframework.com/), [NativeScript](https://www.nativescript.org/)).
 If a tweet looks like a job advertisement then it will be saved into a database.
 This database will then be used in [twitter-remote-angular-jobs-rss](https://github.com/nunoarruda/twitter-remote-angular-jobs-rss).

 ## Juiciest bits